bitovi/academy/src/react/5-styling-in-react.md

 The styled components approach is definitely a departure from traditional styling methodologies, however it makes up for it by integrating so nicely with the React paradigm.

-It's important to note that in many production codebases, some combination of the above styling techniques are utilized.
+It’s important to note that in many production codebases, some combination of the above styling techniques are utilized.
 Oftentimes some static css files will be necessary, and used alongside something like styled components.
 At the end of the day the right solution is the one that works for your team!

 ## Exercise

-Let's use our styling knowledge to make our Tic-Tac-Toe game look amazing!
+Let’s use our styling knowledge to make our Tic-Tac-Toe game look amazing!

 ### The problem

-✏️ Below, you'll find a link that says "starter code".
+✏️ Below, you’ll find a link that says "starter code".
 It will take you to a Create-React-App conveniently setup in `codesandbox`.
 You have been provided a basic set of global styles in App.css.
 Your task is to convert these initial styles into each of the other styling types.

 1. Inline Styles
 2. Modular CSS